lf-/reality/pegasus-new-toolhead/README.md

 ## Status
 This project is in a middle stage.
-I have not printed and tested the version here in master, however an earlier prototype is in service, albeit with not that many production hours on it.
-The version in master fixes issues with interferences of the M3 bolt head for the belt holder as well as an interference when using thick part cooling fans.
+I have not printed and tested the version here in `main`, however an earlier prototype is in service, albeit with not that many production hours on it.
+The version in `main` fixes issues with interferences of the M3 bolt head for the belt holder as well as an interference when using thick part cooling fans.